Welcome to Travel Begins at 40

 Central Asia Correspondent

 Johan started travelling soon after he realised that his native Belgium was not one of the biggest countries in the world.
-Since then he’s traversed Europe along all four compass points, explored North, West and South Africa, erased his prejudices about North America, become addicted to the cuisine of East Asia, popped over to Australia to get married, regretted not having spent enough time in the lands of South America, and got stuck for a very long while in Southeast Asia.
+Since then he’s traversed Europe along all four compass points, explored North, West and South Africa, erased his prejudices about North America, become addicted to East Asian cuisine, popped over to Australia to get married, regretted not having spent more time in South America, and got stuck for a very long while in Southeast Asia.
 Yet the more he travels, the longer grows his wish list of future destinations.

 Mike began his career in travel writing by going overseas during his holidays and writing his own guide.
 He then sent this manuscript off to a range of travel guide companies and got a range of rejection letters — all except one.
 Getting a contract to write for Roger Lascelles Publications on the Caribbean islands of Trinidad and Tobago and The Bahamas was how his career began.
 With this opportunity came other pieces for British magazines and The Sunday Telegraph.